reduce-algebra/reduce-algebra/common-lisp/README.md

 where `<lisp>` is the version of Common Lisp to use: `sbcl`, `clisp` or `ccl`.

 The build process should create two sub-directories in the build directory called `fasl.<lisp>` and `log.<lisp>`.
-The whole `log.*` directory and the `*.lisp`, `*.dat` and `bootstrap.*` files in the `fasl.*` directory could be deleted after the build; they are not required to run REDUCE.
+The whole `log.*` directory and the `*.lisp`, `*.dat` and `bootstrap.*` files in the `fasl.*` directory could be deleted after the build since they are not required to run REDUCE.
 (I will probably delete superfluous files automatically at some later date, but for now they are useful for debugging.)
 Note that the builds for different Lisps are completely independent since they use different sub-directories.

 The build script supports some optional flags: `-c` provides a clean build, by first deleting all the files that get built; `-f` forces all REDUCE packages to be recompiled, even if they appear to be up to date; `-b` builds only bootstrap REDUCE; `-h` displays help.
 To rebuild using an updated version of Common Lisp, you should always do a clean build, i.e.